adamzwasserman/genX/README.md

 **Tailwind gave us utility-first CSS. genX gives us utility-first JavaScript.**

+Inspired by [htmx](https://htmx.org)'s philosophy that HTML should be powerful enough on its own, genX extends this idea to client-side behavior.
 Just as Tailwind lets you style elements with `class="bg-blue-500 text-center"`, genX lets you add behavior with `fx-format="currency"` or `dx-draggable="card"`.
 No JavaScript to write.
 No frameworks to learn.
 Just HTML attributes.

 ```html
 <!-- Format as currency - no JS needed -->